 Where to Eat

-In my search for something that explains and justifies Japan’s reputation of being expensive, I finally counted on food.
+In my search for something that explains and justifies Japan’s reputation for being expensive, I finally counted on food.
 I had heard of these refined dishes and honey melons for 60 US$ that people bring as a gift when invited to dinner.

 Well, yes, I believe that all this exists – and particularly fruits were really expensive – about three to four times the price you pay in Europe.

-I should start by saying that firstly, I’m not a picky eater, secondly, I have no allergies, and thirdly, I wasn’t on a gourmet trip.
+I should start by saying that firstly, I’m not a picky eater.
+Secondly, I have no allergies, and thirdly, I wasn’t on a gourmet trip.

 Although most restaurants really try to have an understandable menu, it’s not always that evident.
 Also, the plastic food might help in general but when you see a piece of a brownish….something, you still don’t know if it’s depicting meat or tofu or something baked.
-And who tells you what’s in the beige colored plastic sauce and how it tastes in real life?
+And who tells you what’s in the beige-colored plastic sauce and how it tastes in real life?
 Therefore, despite the sort of English menus and plastic food dummies, there are dregs of try and error.
 So if you really dislike some tastes or if you’re allergic to certain ingredients – may the force be with you.